Tropical Cyclone Tracy – One of the Worst Natural Disasters to Ever Strike Australia

-In the book Encyclopedia of Hurricanes, Typhoons, & Cyclones 2008 edition, David Longshore pronounces that Cyclone Tracy’s barometric pressure was as deep as 914 mbar.
-However, the actual lowest barometric pressure was 950 mbar.
-This data was recorded by a Bureau of Meteorology faculty member at the Darwin airfield.
+In the book Encyclopedia of Hurricanes, Typhoons, & Cyclones 2008 edition, David Longshore pronounces that Cyclone Tracy’s barometric pressure was as deep as 914 hPa.
+However, the actual lowest barometric pressure was 950 hPa.
+A Bureau of Meteorology faculty member recorded this data at the Darwin airfield.

 People Also Ask

 While Tracy was documented as a category four cyclone, some meteorologists now think it may have been a category five soon before it made landfall.
 It had peak wind gusts of over 170 kilometres per hour, and the complete devastation caused backed up this claim.

 Was Cyclone Tracy the worst cyclone in Australia?

 When Cyclone Tracy struck Darwin on Christmas morning in 1974, it was a disaster that left little unscathed.
 With gusts of more than 200km/h, Tracy left more than half the city’s 43,000 residents displaced.